oslc-op/oslc-specs/tools/ShapeChecker/README.md

     --verbose -D

 These optional flags enable extra progress or debugging information.

+   -T Level

+Provides a facility to filter out less critical messages. `Level` must be one of:

+- `Info` shows everything, and is the default
+- `Warning` shows only Warning and Error
+- `Error` shows only Error messages
+- `None` shows only the summary, with no messages for individual issues

 The RDF model with the summary and warnings is described in the Javadoc for `net.open_services.shapechecker.ResultModel`.
 Issues are classified into informational messages, warnings, and errors;